Dr Hugo utilises Telehealth technology, making quality care more accessible to patients in rural and remote areas.

 In many ways, a Telehealth consultation will run just like a face-to-face one.
 You will be called by my staff five minutes before your consultation so that you can get online.

 An email will be sent with a private and secure link to click and join the consultation.

-Once a stable connection is made, a consultation similar to that of a normal face-to-face one will occur.
-A history of presentation and symptoms will be taken; you will discuss any investigations and plan tests and treatments.
-Dr Hugo will take notes, and he may ‘share a screen’ with you to show other information.
+Once a stable connection is established, a consultation similar to that of a normal face-to-face appointment will take place.
+Your medical history and symptoms will be discussed, along with any necessary investigations and plans for tests and treatments.
+During the consultation, Dr. Hugo may take notes and even ‘share a screen’ to display additional information related to IVF Doctor in Melbourne.